tmandersson/PSL1GHT/README.md

 See [Kammy](http://github.com/AerialX/Kammy) for more information and a precompiled ethdebug hook loader.

+### SPUs

+PSL1GHT provides access to running programs on the raw SPUs, and communication with it from the PPU.
+See sputest in the samples directory for a simple example.

 ### SPRX Linking

 Any dynamic libraries available to normal PS3 applications can be used with